Davis propels Lakers past Grizz 115-105 for 7th straight win - WTMJ

 Grizzlies: Desmond Bane missed his first game of the season for personal reasons after scoring a career-high 18 points Wednesday.
 Bane wrote on Twitter earlier this week that his great-grandmother had died. … De’Anthony Melton missed his third straight game with shoulder soreness.

-Lakers: Alex Caruso had two points and six assists in his return from a two-game absence with a hand injury. … Harrell left the court early in the fourth quarter after a collision with Kuzma, but returned to the bench.
-He was cleared to play, coach Frank Vogel said.
+Lakers: Alex Caruso had two points and six assists in his return from a two-game absence with a hand injury. … Harrell left the court early in the fourth quarter after a collision with Kuzma, but returned to the bench later.

 UP NEXT